ESPRESSO

 - Gently tap the portafilter to level the coffee mound.

-- *Optional: Use a WDT tool to break up clumps and evenly distribute the grinds.
+- *Optional: Use a WDT tool (distribution tool) to break up clumps and evenly distribute the grinds.

 TAMPING